-The dollar baby films are what the title proclaims.
+The Dollar Baby films are what the title proclaims.
 Stephen King offers student filmmakers the chance to make a short film based on one of his short stories.
-He only charges the aspiring filmmakers $1.
+He only charges the aspiring filmmakers one dollar.

 Where can Stephen King’s Dollar Baby Films be seen?

 This is the tough part, but it is fair when you think about it.
-For $1, filmmakers can make a movie based on a Stephen King story and use it to further their career.
+For one dollar, filmmakers can make a movie based on a Stephen King story and use it to further their careers.
 They do this by screening it at festivals or adding it to their product reel for future jobs.

 However, that is it.
 You can’t put it on the Internet.
 If you see one, it breaks the filmmaker’s contract with Stephen King.

 Are the Dollar Baby Films any good?